-You can import data from an Excel file.
-The Excel file must meet the following criteria:
+When using an Excel file, the file must meet the following criteria:

 - The file format must be XLS or XLSX.
 XLSM files cannot be imported. - The first row can optionally contain header names. - Each column in the Excel file translates to a column in the destination table.
 Each row in the file translates to a data record in the table.
-Blank columns and rows are ignored.

-• The data in the spreadsheet must match the designated data type for the destination column.
+Blank columns and rows are ignored. - The data in the spreadsheet must match the designated data type for the destination column.
 For example, if numeric values in the spreadsheet are prefixed with a quotation mark, then Excel considers those values to be strings instead of numbers.
 This will cause an error if attempting to import these string values into a numeric column.